Manifolds with kinks and the asymptotic behavior of the graph Laplacian operator with Gaussian kernel: Manifolds with kinks

 \nd The previous definition is classical for interior points and becomes relevant for border points only.
 In particular, it allows to define the regularity of border points thanks to the next key result.

-\begin{lemma} Let $M$ be a topological manifold with kinks, and $x$ a border point of $M.$ Let $(U,\phi), (U,\psi)$ be two $\cC^1$ compatible border charts around $x.$ Then $\phi(x)$ is a Lipschitz (resp.~c.d.d., $\cC^1$) boundary point of $\phi(U)$ if and only if it is a Lipschitz (resp.~c.d.d., $\cC^1$) boundary point of $\psi(U)$. \end{lemma}
+\begin{lemma} Let $M$ be a topological manifold with kinks, and $x$ a border point of $M.$ Let $(U,\phi), (V,\psi)$ be two $\cC^1$ compatible border charts around $x.$ Then $\phi(x)$ is a Lipschitz (resp.~CDD, $\cC^1$, cusp) boundary point of $\phi(U)$ if and only if it is a Lipschitz (resp.~CDD, $\cC^1$, cusp) boundary point of $\psi(V)$. \end{lemma}